Ilan Grapel affair: Prisoner exchange deal

-Following the successful execution of the first phase of the Gilad Shalit prisoner exchange on October 18, 2011, with the support of Egyptian mediators, Israel and Egypt came to an agreement on the release of Grapel in exchange for 25 Egyptian prisoners.
+Following the successful execution of the first phase of the Gilad Shalit prisoner exchange on October 18, 2011, with the support of Egyptian mediators, Israel and Egypt agreed on the release of Grapel in exchange for 25 Egyptian prisoners.
 On October 25, 2011, Israel's Security Cabinet unanimously approved the prisoner swap, clearing the way for Grapel to be released to Israel on October 27.
-Israeli Prime Minister Benjamin Netanyahu thanked the U.S. for helping achieving the Grapel deal.
+Israeli prime minister Benjamin Netanyahu thanked the U.S. for helping achieve the Grapel deal.
 The Israeli government stated that none of the Egyptian prisoners to be released are "security prisoners".

-On October 27, 2011, Egyptian authorities released Grapel and he arrived in Israel on a private jet.
+On October 27, 2011, Egyptian authorities released Grapel, and he arrived in Israel on a private jet.
+He subsequently flew to New York.
 The same day, Israel sent the 25 Egyptian prisoners into Egypt through the Taba Border Crossing.

 Implications

 The arrest of Grapel sparked fears in Israel that relations with Egypt would sour after the fall of long-time Egyptian ruler Hosni Mubarak.

 Yaroslav Trofimov of The Wall Street Journal asserted that the arrest of Grapel and other Westerners in the aftermath of the 2011 Egyptian revolution was part of a "military-inspired xenophobia campaign" to distance Egypt's new military rulers from the West, "portraying pro-democracy activists as spies and saboteurs, blaming the country's economic crisis and sectarian strife on foreign infiltrators, and blasting the U.S. for funding agents of change".
 He wrote, "As a result, connections with the U.S. and other Western countries have turned toxic just as the largest Arab country is struggling with a rocky transition to democracy."
 The detention of Grapel served to aggravate U.S.-Egyptian relations.